-25 of the Best Examples of Effective FAQ Pages
+25 Best Examples Of Effective FAQ Pages

 5. Wikipedia

-Wikipedia’s help center is a great example of an “old-school” FAQ page.
+Wikipedia’s help center is an excellent example of an “old-school” FAQ page.

-It is text heavy, blocked into key topic areas, and has extensive access to all the key support areas you could ever need.
+It is text-heavy, blocked into key topic areas, and has extensive access to all the critical support areas you could ever need.

+There is something necessary, meaningful and nostalgic about FAQ-orientated websites like this, plus they are hugely helpful and remain more than fit for purpose.

 7. UCAS